Advertiser Disclosure

 New Flagship Suite on American’s 787-9.
 Image Credit: American Airlines

-In addition, American’s primary hub at Dallas Fort Worth International Airport (DFW) will get a new route to the beaches of Rio de Janeiro in Brazil, increased frequency to Kahului, Hawaii, and the return of flights to Kona.
+Additioanlly, American’s primary hub at Dallas Fort Worth International Airport (DFW) will launch a flight to Rio de Janeiro in Brazil, increase flight frequency to Kahului, Maui, and resume flights to Kona, on Hawaii’s big island.

-Here’s a snapshot of what you can expect this winter:
+Here’s a look at the AA routes you can expect this winter:

 SCROLL FOR MORE